tplooker/pfc-jwk-cwk-id/draft-ietf-cose-bls-key-representations.md

 This specification defines how to represent cryptographic keys for the pairing-friendly elliptic curves known as Barreto-Lynn-Scott [@!BLS], for use with the key representation formats of JSON Web Key (JWK) and COSE_Key.
 This specification registers the elliptic curves in appropriate IANA JOSE and COSE registries.

 There are a variety of applications for pairing based cryptography including schemes already published as RFCs, such as Identity-Based Cryptography [@RFC5091] Sakai-Kasahara Key Encryption (SAKKE) [@RFC6508], and Identity-Based Authenticated Key Exchange (IBAKE) [@RFC6539].
-SAKKE is applied to Multimedia Internet KEYing (MIKEY) [@RFC6509].
+SAKKE is applied to Multimedia Internet KEYing (MIKEY) via [@RFC6509] and IBAKE is applied for a similar application via [@RFC6267].

 This branch of cryptography has also been used to develop privacy-preserving cryptographic hardware attestations schemes, including the Elliptic Curve Direct Anonymous Attestation (ECDAA) in the Trusted Platform Modules [@TPM] specified by the Trusted Computing Group.
 Further work on similar schemes has also occurred at the FIDO Alliance [@ECDAA].
 Similarly, Intel released [@EPID] which provides a solution to remote hardware attestation for Intel Software Guard Extension (SGX) enabled environments.